-Joseph Moxon’s double-screw vise described in his 17th c. book "The Art of Joinery” was the genesis of all modern “Moxon” vises.
+Joseph Moxon’s double-screw vise described in his 17th century book "The Art of Joinery” was the genesis of all modern “Moxon” vises.
 Modern woodworkers have discovered the usefulness of a vise that brings work up to a more convenient height, particularly when working the ends of boards, as in dovetailing.
 Early modern versions feature a tapped rear jaw and screws of threaded wood.
 But modern threading tools for wood screws leave much to be desired, so we developed our Moxon vise using the same principles which guide the development of our other vises: smooth, effortless action.

 The Benchcrafted Moxon Vise mounts to any workbench, raising your workpiece to a comfortable, ergonomic position and holding it rock solid.
 If you cut dovetails or other joints by hand, a Moxon vise will completely change your experience with these tasks.
 No longer do you need to strain your back when cutting dovetails at the lower height of your main bench.
 Fast and effortless, the Moxon vise makes joinery a pleasure.